MindTouch/WalmartLabsHackathon/README.md

-# MindTouch / WalmartLabs Hackathon - MindTouch Touchpoints Starter Kit
+# MindTouch Touchpoints Starter Kit

 This is the MindTouch Touchpoints Starter Kit for the WalmartLabs / MindTouch Hackathon, August 12th 2017.